csmaller/blog/content/blog/the-first-one.md

 "huh, what the fuck?"
 I said groggily and barely awake.
 I had no idea what just happened.
 She stormed out of my house and Stephanie and I sit there in my bed dumbfounded.

 What happened wasn't fair to Stephanie and Brenda had no right to just decide in the midst of her epiphany to even consider my situation.
 Stephanie and I just started dating and I never told her about Brenda and we never had the "What are we?" talk.
+Did that stop me from falling even further in love with her?
+Of course not.

 \------

-The next day Stephanie went to the studio to compare notes with Brenda.
-Brenda left out the part where we agreed to date other people and then the two of them came to my house and practically kicked in my door and the two of them laid into me, calling me a liar and a cheater and screaming in my face.
+The next day Stephanie went to the studio to confront Brenda and compare notes.
+Brenda left out the part where we agreed to date other people and then the two of them came to my house and practically kicked in my door and then laid into me, calling me a liar and a cheater and screaming in my face.
 Stephanie was heartbroken and Brenda stormed out of there, putting on a show.

 An hour later Brenda returned with a wicked grin.